Robbery (album)

-Robbery is the fifth studio album by American singer-songwriter Teena Marie, released in September 18, 1983.
+Robbery is the fifth studio album by American singer-songwriter Teena Marie, released on September 18, 1983.
 It is her first album for Epic Records, following her acrimonious departure from Motown the previous year.
 The album was written and produced by Marie herself and features contributions from Patrice Rushen, Paulinho da Costa, and Steve Ferrone among others.
 However, the album did not repeat the success of her last Motown release It Must Be Magic (1981) stalling at number 13 on the Black Albums chart and only reaching number 119 on the Billboard Albums chart.